-- Acid drain cleaners contain either sulfuric acid or hydrochloric acid; therefore, they are rarely found at stores and are only sold to a plumbing company.
+- Acid drain cleaners contain either sulfuric acid or hydrochloric acid.
+Therefore, they are rarely found at stores and are only sold to professional plumbing companies like Santhoff Plumbing.
 The hydronium ions in this type of drain cleaner interact with the clog’s electrons, creating a chemical reaction that releases heat and melts congealed grease.

 - Caustic drain cleaners contain lye, potash, and other substances and act as bases during the unclogging.
 After applying a caustic drain cleaner to the pipe, it releases electrons to the clog and creates a chemical reaction that turns grease and similar clogs into a soapy substance.
 Because a caustic drain cleaner weighs more than water, it reaches the clog more easily and immediately begins working.

 - Oxidizing drain cleaners contain bleach, nitrates, and similar household cleaning substances.
-These cleaners act in a similar manner as caustic drain cleaners since they are heavier than water and move straight to the clog.
+These cleaners act similarly to caustic drain cleaners since they are heavier than water and move straight to the clog.
 The chemicals force the clog to lose its ions and oxidize it for easier clearing.

 Methods for Preventing Drain Clogs

 From the kitchen sink to the toilet, preventing drain clogs comes down to regular maintenance.
-With proper care and good habits, it is possible to avoid clogged drains by following a few simple steps.
+With proper care and good habits, it is possible to proactively avoid most clogged drains.

-- Keep the bathroom sink stopper closed during hair brushing, or put a small screen cover over the drain to prevent hair from falling in.
-These screens also come in handy for catching other particles, such as foundation makeup and mascara when removing makeup over the sink.
+- Keep your bathroom sink stopper closed during hair brushing, or put a small screen cover over your drain to prevent hair from falling in.
+These screens also come in handy for catching other particles like foundation makeup and mascara when removing makeup over your sink.

-- Avoid flushing paper towels, baby wipes, dental floss, and facial tissues down the toilet.
-These items do not break down as easily in water as standard toilet paper does, and they can lead to clogged toilets and septic tank backups.
-In addition, have the septic system checked every few years to prevent costly repairs down the road.
+- Avoid flushing paper towels, baby wipes, dental floss, and facial tissues down your toilet.
+These items do not break down as easily as toilet paper.

-- Pour hot water down the drains at least once per week to loosen grease and debris before they create clogs.
+- Pour hot water down your drains at least once per week to loosen grease and debris before they create clogs.